 You can think of a bus as a wire, inside a mixer, stretching all the way from left to right.
 The mixer assigns input signals to a bus, and the bus carries all the signals, mixed together, to an output.
 The main output buses carry the signal to the main speakers or amp, or to your recorder.
 There are often other types of buses that you can use:

 - Monitor and auxiliary buses — Some larger mixers have multiple monitor and auxiliary outputs that can send different mixes to each monitor, so each musician can hear just what they want to hear from their monitor.
-Auxiliary outputs work the same.
-They can be used to send the mix to recording device, for example.
+Auxiliary outputs work the same way.
+They can be used to send the mix to recording devices, for example.

 - Effects buses — An effects bus usually sends its signal out an "Effects Send," where it travels to an outboard effects device like a reverb or echo unit.
-The effect's output then comes back to the mixer through an "Effects Return," and gets blended into the mix.
+The effect's output then comes back to the mixer through an "Effects Return," and gets blended back into the mix.
 Some mixers have built-in effects, so the signals' return path to the main mix is controlled by a knob.

 - Subgroup buses — If you plan to record live, look for a mixer with subgroup outputs.
 These are preliminary outputs, before the main out, where you can group parts of the music together — vocals, drums, and keyboards, for instance — to record distinctly and clearly for later mix-down and processing.
 Subgroups also come in handy during live sound mixing, allowing you to control the volume of multi-miked parts like a drum kit or backup singers with one fader.